Galactic contribution to the high-energy neutrino flux found in track-like IceCube events: Summary

 \section{Summary}

 We found $4.1\sigma$ evidence (p-value of $4\times 10^{-5}$) for the existence of an anisotropic component of the neutrino flux above 200~TeV, coming from low Galactic latitudes.
 It constitutes about one third of the total astrophysical flux at these energies.
+The median Galactic latitude value of the events, $|b_{\rm med}|\approx 21^\circ$, reflects the superposition of neutrinos from the Galactic disk, nearby sources, extragalactic, and atmospheric contributions.
 The estimated Galactic diffuse neutrino flux agrees with multimessenger expectations for the Galactic diffuse gamma-ray flux above 400~TeV found recently by Tibet-AS$\gamma$ \citep{Tibet-GalDiffuse}.
 Future studies with huge neutrino telescopes are needed to unambiguously pinpoint the origin of the Galactic-disk high-energy neutrinos found in the present work.
 At least two components, Galactic (this study) and extragalactic \citep[from blazars, e.g.][]{neutradio1,neutradio2}, are found to significantly contribute to the observed neutrino flux.
 The neutrino sky may well be even more complex, like the electromagnetic one.